 It's easy to attach and detach the tools by push button action.
 It's versatile and it's light enough to work ceilings and walls, floors, awkward corners or below furniture.
 LED lights on the brush head illuminate those dark spots under furniture.

-The unit is wall mounting and comes with an ac adapter and a full tool set - including a stiff brush to use on car carpets.
+The unit is wall mounting and comes with an ac adaptor and a full tool set.
 There are extra tools to help with the less straightforward tasks - one delighted user found that it easily picked up pet hair.
 Full instructions are also included.

-This stick vac has a HEPA filter and washable sponge to remove fine dust particles and expel clean air.
+This stick vac has a HEPA filter and washable filter to remove fine dust particles and expel clean air.
 Great boon for allergy and asthma sufferers.

 Most users love this machine and have rated it well.
-They also consider the Deik very good value for money.
+They also consider the MOOSOO very good value for money.

 Dyson are committed to cordless technology and state that, after September 2018, all their future vacs will be cord free.